Strong Equivalence and Program Structure in Arguing Essential Equivalence between Logic Programs: Propositional Programs

 The {\em transition system described by an action description}~$D$ is the directed graph, which has the states of $D$ as nodes, and which includes an edge from state $s$ to state $s'$ labeled $a$ for every transition $\langle s, a, s' \rangle $ that is causally explained by $D$.

-We now present an example from~\citep{lif99b} that formalizes {\em the effects of putting an object in water}.
+We now present an example by~\citeN{lif99b} that formalizes {\em the effects of putting an object in water}.
 We use this domain as a running example.
 It uses the fluent names $inWater$ and $wet$ and the elementary action name $putInnWater$.
-In the notation introduced in \cite[Section 6]{gel98}, the action description for {\em water domain} follows\footnote{We remark on the key word ${\inertial}$.
+We follow the convention by~\citeN{lif99b} and present states (interpretations) as lists of literals.
+In the notation introduced by \citeN[Section 6]{gel98}, the action description for {\em water domain} follows\footnote{We remark on the keyword ${\inertial}$.
 It intuitively suggests that a fluent declared to be inertial is such that its value can be changed by actions only.
 If no actions, which directly or indirectly affect such a fluent, occur then the value of the inertial fluent remains unchanged. }

 Written in full this action description contains six laws:

 The corresponding transition system has 3 states:

 and 6 causally explained transitions \beq